Ion association: Classification of ion pairs

 Ion pairs are formed when a cation and anion, which are present in a solution of an ionizable substance, come together to form a discrete chemical species.
 There are three distinct types of ion pairs, depending on the extent of solvation of the two ions.
-For example, magnesium sulphate exists as both contact and solvent-shared ion-pairs in seawater.
+For example, magnesium sulfate exists as both contact and solvent-shared ion-pairs in seawater.